General FAQs

 Student writing from high school or prior experience does not supersede evaluation of the Writing Placement Exam.
 While you are taking the exam, there will be an opportunity for you to upload a portfolio of supplementary writing that we will review in conjunction with your exam response.

-Shouldn't my AP English score place me in College Writing?
+Shouldn't my AP/ACT/SAT English score place me in College Writing?

-No. While we appreciate that you successfully completed the AP exam, unfortunately we don't offer exemptions based on AP scores.
+No. While we appreciate your achievement on standardized tests, we don't offer exemptions based on these scores.
 Taking the exam will ensure your proper writing course placement.

 Will the Writing Placement Exam interfere with Orientation?